FILE: <bc-46.htm> GENERAL INDEX [Navigate

 of a pest vs. the whole body of a natural enemy are not a direct test of the

 first part of the preadaptation hypothesis.
-A
+A review of the aforementioned in vitro

-(Mullin 1985) shows broad overlap in detoxification enzyme levels between
+piercing-sucking herbivores (Mullin 1985) shows broad overlap in

-herbivores and natural enemies.
-For instance, aldrin epoxidase, trans-epoxide
+detoxification enzyme levels between herbivores and natural enemies.
+For

-hydrolase, and cis-epoxide hydrolase were lower in the herbivore Aphis nerii Fonscolombe than in any of the three natural enemies
+hydrolase were lower in the herbivore Aphis

-tested (A. fallacis, O. americanus,
+fallacis, O. americanus, and P.

-two species listed as chewing herbivores (T.
+levels of aldrin epoxidase for the two species listed as chewing herbivores (T. urticae and A.

-urticae and A. citrana) and the three natural enemies tested fell within
+citrana) and the three

-the range of the three aphid species tested (A. nerii,
+natural enemies tested fell within the range of the three aphid species

-the most detailed comparative study of detoxification abilities was given by
+(Sulzer), and Macrosiphus euphorbiae (Thomas).
+Perhaps the most detailed comparative study of detoxification

-Yu (1987) who measured 15 components of enzymatic detoxification capacity in
+abilities was given by Yu (1987) who measured 15 components of enzymatic

-the spined soldier bug, Podisus
+detoxification capacity in the spined soldier bug, Podisus maculiventris

-four of its noctuid prey, Heliothis
+(Say), and four of its noctuid prey, Heliothis

 virescens (Fab.), H. zea, Spodoptera